 - Green vegetables, including broccoli and spinach

-Including these sources of this vital nutrient alongside supplements can reduce your risk of vitamin deficiency and encourage you to experience vitamin B benefits for your health.
+Including these sources of this vital nutrient alongside vitamin B supplements can reduce your risk of deficiency and encourage you to experience vitamin B benefits for your health.

 Supplementing with BetterYou

-At BetterYou, we specialise in pill-free supplements to help you encourage a healthy lifestyle.
-With vitamin D supplements for healthy bones, and magnesium supplements for a peaceful night’s sleep, you can find hassle-free solutions to nutrient supplementation.
+At BetterYou, we specialise in providing hassle-free nutrition to help you encourage a healthy lifestyle.
+With vitamin D supplements for healthy bones, and magnesium supplements for a peaceful night’s sleep, you can find pill-free solutions to supporting your body.